NavneetKanna/dlgrad/README.md

 ---

-New version readme coming soon
+New version of dlgrad readme coming soon

 <!-- --------------------------------------------------------------------
 ## Computational Graph for the ANN model